-If a 'relevant entity' carries on the 'relevant activity' of 'intellectual property business' it will be subject to the economic substance test (the "ES Test") set out in the Economic Substance Law (unless it has no relevant income in respect of that relevant activity, in which case only notification and reporting obligations will apply).
-The economic substance test can be satisfied in relation to that 'intellectual property business' if the 'relevant entity':
+1https://maples.com/Knowledge-Centre/Industry-Updates/2020/09/Cayman-Islands-Update-Economic-Substance-Guidance-Notes-v3-Issued set out in the Economic Substance Law (unless it has no relevant income in respect of that relevant activity, in which case only notification and reporting obligations will apply).
+The economic substance test can be satisfied in relation to that intellectual property business if the relevant entity:

-- (a) conducts 'Cayman Islands core income generating activities' ("Cayman Islands CIGA"); - (b) is directed and managed in an appropriate manner in the Cayman Islands; and
+- (a) conducts core income generating activities ("CIGA"); - (b) is directed and managed in an appropriate manner in the Cayman Islands; and - (c) has adequate operating expenditure, physical presence and personnel in the Cayman Islands.

-(c) has adequate operating expenditure, physical presence and personnel in the Cayman Islands.
+Core Income Generating Activities

-Cayman Islands Core Income Generating Activities
+The relevant 'core income generating activities' ("CIGA") in the context of intellectual property business include:

-The relevant 'Cayman Islands core income generating activities' in the context of 'intellectual property business' include:
+- (a) where the intellectual property asset is a: - (i) patent or an asset that is similar to a patent, research and development; or - (ii) non-trade intangible (including a trademark), branding, marketing and distribution - (b) in exceptional cases, except if the relevant activity is a high risk intellectual property business, other core income generating activities relevant to the business and the intellectual property assets, which may include: - taking strategic decisions and managing (as well as bearing) the principal risks related to development and subsequent exploitation of the intangible asset generating income; - (ii) taking the strategic decisions and managing (as well as bearing) the principal risks relating to acquisition by third parties and subsequent exploitation and protection of the intangible asset;

-- (a) where the intellectual property asset is a: - (i) patent or an asset that is similar to a patent, research and development; or - (ii) non-trade intangible (including a trademark), branding, marketing and distribution - (b) in exceptional cases, except if the relevant activity is a high risk intellectual property business, other core income generating activities relevant to the business and the intellectual property assets, which may include: - taking strategic decisions and managing (as well as bearing) the principal risks related to development and subsequent exploitation of the intangible asset generating income; - taking the strategic decisions and managing (as well as bearing) the principal risks relating to acquisition by third parties and subsequent exploitation and protection of the intangible asset; - (iii) carrying on the underlying trading activities through which the intangible assets are exploited leading to the generation of income from third parties.
+(iii) carrying on the underlying trading activities through which the intangible assets are exploited leading to the generation of income from third parties.